Find your care

 Vatche and Tamar Manoukian Division of Digestive Diseases and Pfleger Liver Institute

 Peter M. Clark, PhD

-Dr. Clark attended Cornell University, earning highest honors in Chemistry, high honors in Biology, and honors in Mathematics.
-Dr. Clark earned his PhD in Chemistry from the California Institute of Technology where he received the Herbert Newby McCoy Award in Chemistry.
+Dr. Clark attended Cornell University, earning highest honors in chemistry, high honors in biology, and honors in mathematics.
+Dr. Clark earned his PhD in chemistry from the California Institute of Technology where he received the Herbert Newby McCoy Award in Chemistry.
 His graduate work focused on the post-translational modification N-acetyl-D-glucosamine, which has been implicated in diseases such as diabetes and Alzheimer's disease.
-Dr. Clark now works as a post-doctoral scholar in the laboratory of Dr. Owen Witte.

 Cynthia Hong, PhD

 Dr. Hong received her doctoral degree in biomedical engineering from UCLA in 2008.
 Subsequently, she completed a post-doctoral training under the mentorship of Dr. Peter Tontonoz in the Howard Hughes Medical Institute and UCLA's Department of Pathology and Laboratory Medicine.
 Her work focused on understanding the underlying biological mechanisms of cholesterol homeostasis and how molecular perturbations to this balance impact metabolic diseases.

 Dr. Raman is an expert in abdominal and pelvic imaging (CT, MRI, US and X-Ray) and interventional radiology (image guided procedures), especially in the area of tumor ablation and fibroid treatment.
 He is director of the Abdominal Imaging Fellowship at UCLA, and co-director of the Fibroid Treatment Program at UCLA.